 handsome features of his teenage idol - Billy Fury: an

 BBC Radio Sheffield, Derby,

 Nottingham, Manchester and Leicester.

 To hear some

-of those conversations.
-Simply click on to the link below.
+of those conversations, click on the following

-Archive radio interviews:
+Archive radio interviews

 The following link will take you to the